Voting in York County

 (closed Sunday and Holidays)

-The General Election is Tuesday, November 4, 2025.
+The General Election is Tuesday, November 3, 2026.
 Polls will be open from 7 am to 7 pm.
 Find your polling place, check yiour registration and see a sample ballot at SCVotes.gov (when available).
-There are no Primary Elections for the offices elected in 2025, but there may be runoff elections.
+The Primary will be Tuesday, June 9.

-Early voting polls will be open from 8:30 am to 5 pm, Monday through Friday, Oct.
-20, through Oct 31, 2025.
+Early voting for the General Election will be from 8:30 am to 5 pm, Monday through Friday, May 25, through June 5, 2026.
 Closed on Saturday and Sunday.
-Locations below.
-You can vote at any of the early voting locations in York County.
+Locations have not been announced yet.
+You will be able to vote at any of the early voting locations in York County.

 A reminder that you do not register with a political party in South Carolina.
 In Primaries, you do express a one-time preference when you choose which ballot to take, and if there is a runoff, you are limited to vote in that party in that runoff.
 After that, you are wide open again.
 SC Republicans are in favor of closed primaries, but no action has been taken on doing that.